AngularFire web codelab

 • Cloud Storage for Firebase to save files in the cloud.

-• Firebase Hosting to host and serve your assets.
+• Firebase App Hosting to build, host, and serve the app.

 • Firebase Cloud Messaging to send push notifications and display browser popup notifications.